The Angry Birds Movie: Production

 When multiple major studios approached Rovio to discuss the production of the film adaptation in 2010, Hed eventually decided to have Rovio establish its own in-house animation studio and have it work on the film, rather than risk losing creative control in allowing a third-party studio to produce it.
 David Maisel, the founding chairman of Marvel Studios, offered to help Hed and Rovio produce the film, as well as John Cohen from Illumination Entertainment and Catherine Winder from Lucasfilm, who later served as the film's producers.
-Animation services were handled by Sony Pictures Imageworks, while Skywalker Sound handled audio post-production services.
+Animation services were handled by Sony Pictures Imageworks in Vancouver, while Skywalker Sound handled audio post-production services.

 The Angry Birds characters were not depicted in their anthropomorphized cinematic designs until the film's announcement so as to avoid spoiling it for audiences.